diabhaque/Connoisseur/README.md

 ## Data Overview

-The MS-COCO dataset used contained ~400,000 captions on ~80,000 images and corresponding captions, i.e each image has 5 corresponding captions.
+The MS-COCO dataset contained ~400,000 captions and ~80,000 images, i.e each image has 5 corresponding captions.

 **Data Preprocessing:**
 <br>